chilliard99/CEN3031/Sprint4.md

   - Enhanced RoyalFlush with probability calculations to give responses between 0.00 and 1.00.
   - Enhanced StraightCheck with probability calculations to give responses between 0.00 and 1.00.
   - Created and enhanced FlushCheck with probability calculations to give responses between 0.00 and 1.00.
+  - Finished DetermineFutureProbability to return probabilities for future hands between 0.00 and 1.00
   - Troubleshooted a wide variety of minor problems that we were unable to test for until this stage of development.
   - Cleaned comments